emurze/django_template/README.md

 # Django Template

-## Requirements

-You should specify in setup.sh
+## Requirements to setup in setup.sh

 - PROJECT_NAME